Crop Rotation Modeling for Deep Learning-Based Parcel Classification from Satellite Time Series: Materials and Methods

 \subsection{Training Protocol}

-We propose a simple training protocol to leverage the availability of observations and annotations from multiple years.
+We propose a simple training protocol to leverage the availability of observations and {farmers' declarations} from multiple years.

-{ \bf Mixed-year Training:} We train a single model with parcels from all available years.
+\paragraph{ Mixed-year Training:} We train a single model with parcels from all available years.
 Our rationale is that exposing the model to data from several years will contribute to learning richer and more resilient descriptors.
 Indeed, each year has different meteorological conditions influencing the growth profiles of crops. {Moreover, by increasing the size of the dataset, mixed-year training mitigates the negative impact of rare classes on the performance.}

+We assess the impact of mixed-year training by considering $I=3$ \emph{specialized} models whose training set is restricted to a given year: $M_{2018}, M_{2019}$, and $M_{2020}$.
+In contrast, the model $M_\text{mixed}$ is trained with all parcels across all years with no information regarding of the year of acquisition.
+All models share the same PSE+LTAE configuration \cite{garnot2020lightweight}.
+We visualize the training protocols in \figref{fig:mixed}, and report the results in \tabref{tab:mixed}.

-{ \bf Cross-validation:} We split our data into $5$ folds for cross validation.
-For each fold, we train on $3$ folds and use the last fold for calibration and model selection.
-In order to avoid data contamination and self-correlation, our folds are all spatially separated: the fold separation is done parcel-wise and not for yearly observations.
+\paragraph{ Cross-validation:} We split our data into $5$ folds for cross-validation.
+For each fold, we train on $3$ folds and use the last fold for calibration and model selection{, corresponding to a train/validation/test ratio of $60\%,20\%$ and $20\%$ in each fold.} In order to avoid data contamination and self-correlation, our folds are all spatially separated: the fold separation is done parcel-wise and not for yearly observations.
 A parcel cannot appear in multiple folds for different years.